What is a Private Right of Action?

 - Anti-Retaliation Law - 3 years (per M.G.L. c.
 149, s.
 148A)*

 - Tips Law - 3 years (per M.G.L. c.
 149, s.
 152A)*

 - Small Necessities Leave Act - 3 years (per M.G.L. c.
 149, s.
 52D)*

 - Employee Misclassification - 3 years (per M.G.L. c.
 149, s.
 150)*

 - Overtime Law - 3 years (per M.G.L. c.
 151, s.
 20A) (effective 11/18/14)

 - Record Keeping Law – 3 years (per M.G.L. c.
 151, s.
 15) (effective 11/18/14)

 * Complaint must be filed with the Attorney General’s Office prior to exercising right to sue in court.

 NEW: Tolling of the Statutes of Limitations (Effective 11/18/14):

-The statutes of limitations for Wage and Hour claims are tolled, meaning their respective statutes of limitations stop running, once claims are filed with the Office of the Attorney General.
-However, the statutes of limitations start running again on (1) the date that the Attorney General issues a letter authorizing a private right of action or (2) the date on which an enforcement action by the Attorney General (including the closure of a case) becomes final, whichever occurs first.
+The statutes of limitations for employees individual wage and hour claims are tolled, meaning their respective statutes of limitations stop running, once claims are filed with the Office of the Attorney General.
+However, the statutes of limitations start running on employees' individual claims again (1) the date that the Attorney General issues a letter authorizing a private right of action or (2) the date on which an enforcement action by the Attorney General (including the closure of a case) becomes final, whichever occurs first.
 (Chapter 292 of the Acts of 2014)